Student Residency Prize

 What You Get

-- Studio space amongst a friendly bunch of like-minded, local artists
+- Studio space amongst a friendly bunch of like-minded, local artists in the Stables studios

 - A grant of £750 towards travel, materials and subsistence costs